-Paycheck to Paycheck is produced by the Center for Housing Policy, which specializes in developing solutions through research.
-The Center is the research affiliate of the National Housing Conference (NHC).
-In partnership with NHC and its members, the Center works to broaden understanding of the nation’s housing challenges and to examine the impact of policies and programs developed to address these needs.
+Paycheck to Paycheck is produced by the Center for Housing Policy, a division of the National Housing Conference (NHC), which specializes in developing solutions through research.
+In partnership with its members, NHC and the Center work to broaden understanding of the nation’s housing challenges and to examine the impact of policies and programs developed to address these needs.

 Combining research and practical, real-world expertise, the Center helps to develop effective policy solutions at the national, state and local levels that increase the availability of affordable homes.

-The 2012 edition of Paycheck to Paycheck was produced with the support of the John D. and Catherine T. MacArthur Foundation; however any opinions or conclusions expressed are those of the authors alone.
+The 2014 edition of Paycheck to Paycheck was produced with the support of the Chicago Dwellings Association; however any opinions or conclusions expressed are those of the authors alone.

-At present, the Center is updating the database biannually.
-In the past we have updated the database only once each year.
+At present, the Center is updating the database once a year.
+In the past we have occasionally updated the database biannually.

 The sheer volume of occupations and metropolitan areas included in the Paycheck to Paycheck online interactive database makes it impossible to produce a hardcopy report summarizing all the data.
 However, the Center does publish a report summarizing key findings.
-This edition of Paycheck to Paycheck features five jobs targeted by veterans’ job training programs: long-haul truck drivers, firefighters, electiricans, dental assistants and carpenters.
+This edition of Paycheck to Paycheck features five health care workers: geriatric nurses, case managers, home health aides, medical billing clerks and medical record transcriptionists.

 Instead of or in addition to cutting expenditures, families can obtain additional income either through increasing the number of hours they work or adding a second (or even a third) income earner.
 Or they can crowd in with other working individuals or families to pool their resources to obtain housing they can afford—at a considerable cost to their quality of life.

 In markets where low- and moderate-income workers can afford the mortgage for a median-priced home, workers may still face barriers to homeownership.
-Amassing a downpayment, getting access to credit, and affording the bills for utilities, maintenance, and repairs can be substantial additional burdens, especially for working families.
-A separate Center for Housing Policy publication, Stretched Thin, looks at the impact of expenses, such as major repairs and utility bills, that families face on top of their mortgage payment.
+Amassing a downpayment (we assume 10 percent down), getting access to credit, and affording the bills for utilities, maintenance, and repairs can be substantial additional burdens, especially for working families.
+A prior Center for Housing Policy publication, Stretched Thin, looked at the impact of expenses, such as major repairs and utility bills that families face on top of their mortgage payment.